realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Nano_Banana.md

 Prompt 7
 A rustic farmhouse surrounded by rolling green hills, with a red barn, wooden fence and sunflowers lining the path, under a golden sunset - photorealistic, warm, cinematic lighting.

+Prompt 8
+A mysterious underwater forest filled with glowing plants, fish weaving through the trees, and shafts of sunlight filtering down from above - fantasy illustration.